Managing Indices

 Elasticsearch documents are stored in an "index", with the document structure defined by a "mapping".
 An Elasticsearch index is a JSON document store, and the mapping is a JSON configuration which defines the data type Elasticsearch should use for each document field.

 By default, Elasticsearch will dynamically generate these index mapping when a document is saved to the index.
-See Dynamic Mappings in Elasticsearch for more details.
+See for more details.

 To retrieve a list of all indices on the connected cluster, use the client getIndices